claudiac-m/EquitableProductManagement/README.md

 Kapors

+# Where do I start?

+<a href="https://medium.com/@adblanche/can-i-pick-your-brain-about-d-i-ef996d9373a8"> Can I pick your brain about D&I? </a> - Aubrey Blanche

+<a href="https://medium.com/@betterallies"> Read articles here on how to become a better <strike>ally</strike> accomplice </a> - Better Allies

+<a href="https://medium.com/s/story/how-white-people-handle-diversity-training-in-the-workplace-e8408d2519f"> How white people Handle Diversity Training in the Workplace</a> - Robin DiAngelo

 # Tools
 <a href="https://www.artefactgroup.com/the-tarot-cards-of-tech/"> Tarot Cards of Tech </a> - Aretefact Group

 <a href="http://www.perspective.cards/"> Perspective Cards </a> - Benjamin Earl Evans

 # More Resources